armbian/documentation/docs/known_issues/odroidxu4.md

 - eMMC install might be broken if you don't have recent uboot on your eMMC card - you must update it.
-Boot from SD card, run nand-sata-install and choose "Update bootloader on a special eMMC partition".
+Boot from SD card, run armbian-install and choose "Update bootloader on a special eMMC partition".
 After that, you can use eMMC as boot device.
 You only need to do this once.